 Swim, Sunbathe and Stargaze at Padre Island National Seashore

-If your spring break plans include sandy toes and salty breezes, head to Padre Island National Seashore.
+If your spring break plans include sandy toes and salty breezes, head to Padre Island National Seashore for a variety of engaging outdoor spring break activities.
 With 66 miles of untouched coastline along the Gulf of Mexico, it’s the longest undeveloped barrier island in the world.
-There’s no entrance fee to enjoy the beach, where you can swim, build sandcastles, sunbathe, and even spot sea turtles.

 Discover Wildlife at Oso Bay Wetlands Preserve & Learning Center

 This 162-acre nature preserve is a peaceful escape from spring break crowds, especially for outdoor lovers and nature nerds.
-Walk along 4 scenic trails and spot herons, cuckoos, hawks, and maybe even a bobcat.
-Committed to expanding knowledge of South Texas’ rich flora and fauna, the preserve hosts birding tours and field trips, emphasising the importance of safeguarding wetlands for future generations.
+Walk along 4 scenic trails and spot herons, cuckoos, hawks, and maybe even a bobcat

 Admire Street Art on the Corpus Christi Mural & Art Trail

 Celebrating the beloved Mexican Bingo game, this stunning mural highlights the incredible talents of 50 exceptional artists from Corpus Christi.
 It’s a free, photo-worthy adventure that adds an artistic twist to your coastal getaway.
-You can register for this free outdoor art tour here.
+You can register here for the free outdoor art tour.

 Take a Scenic Stroll Along the Downtown Seawall